 Let’s face it, there can be a lot of things that can get in the way of a regular exercise routine.
 Sometimes the weather doesn’t cooperate, schedules get busy, or you’re traveling.
 What I’ve found works for me (and I do workout regularly) is to have a variety of exercise options at my disposal, including yoga.
-Find out which yoga poses bring variety into my exercise routine.

 My ideal exercise routine is the one I follow when I’m home and not traveling.
 I use my Power Plate and lift weights in my finished basement.
 Then, I add in walks, yoga, and Pilates sessions.
 Over the next few weeks, I’ll be sharing more parts of my exercise routine—but today I want to talk about yoga.